-Ms. Melody Olaye 9-12 A-L CST Case Manager Mrs. Gina Keating 9-12 M-Z CST Case Manager HARASSMENT, INTIMIDATION AND BULLYING

-Glassboro Public Schools strives to provide students with the highest conditions for learning by preserving a school community where each student is treated with respect and no one is physically or emotionally harmed.
-In order to ensure respect and prevent harm, it is a violation of district policy for a student to be harassed, intimidated or bullied by others in the school community, at school sponsored events, on a school bus or when such actions create a substantial disruption in or interference with the orderly operation of the school.
+Ms. Melody Olaye 9-12 A-L CST Case Manager Mrs. Gina Keating 9-12 M-Z CST Case Manager prevent harm, it is a violation of district policy for a student to be harassed, intimidated or bullied by others in the school community, at school sponsored events, on a school bus or when such actions create a substantial disruption in or interference with the orderly operation of the school.